All Episodes

 If you're in this business, you talk as much as I do.

-You know, you know, I'm not sick.
+You know, no, I'm not sick.

-I can no, I don't have COVID.
+I can, no, I don't have COVID.

 No, I'm not infectious.